 And everything new moves much better.
 We have noticed that YouTube’s algorithms promote streams better than regular videos.
 This is probably due to the fact that audience retention on streams is significantly higher than on regular videos.
 Thus, by creating a stream on your channel, you will enlist the support of YouTube (because the stream functionality is provided by the platform itself) and will be able to get more traffic, more new views and viewers, and, of course, more profit from the channel.

 Streaming without a streamer?

 Exactly!
-Looped streams make it possible to create a stream with minimal effort using any video file.
-You can upload older videos from your channel that are still relevant as looped streams, and this will not be considered duplicate content and therefore, you are not violating any platforms’ policies.
+Continuous streams make it possible to create a stream with minimal effort using any video file.
+You can upload older videos from your channel that are still relevant as continuous streams, and this will not be considered duplicate content and therefore, you are not violating any platforms’ policies.
 This is because you’re not re-uploading videos to the channel, but only streaming continuously.
 After the stream ends, the videos do not remain on the channel; you can delete the stream from the channel at any time.

 What’s the point of showing the audience old videos?